sachinyadav111140/designPattern/structural/Proxy/Proxy.md

     AccessControl <|..
 RealAccessControl : is a
     AccessControl <|..
 AccessControlProxy : is a
-    AccessControl o-- AccessControlProxy : has a
+    RealAccessControl o-- AccessControlProxy : has a
     Client --> AccessControlProxy : uses
 ```